 Editors Note: This article is too good not to share in its entirety.
 The reporter, Mitch Potter, was kind enough to give me permission to do so.
 Mitch contacted me through the blog and Panjwaii Tim told me he was a great guy with lots of experience and knowledge who he was happy to host.
-In Mitch’s honor I hereby officially change the name for Team Canada to Ghost Team knowing full well the name change was supposed to be agreed on at the end of the summer piss up.
+In Mitch’s honor I hereby officially change the name for Team Canada to Ghost Team.
 What did I say at the end of my last post?
 Armed, outside the wire, experienced, contractors – this is what I was talking about.

 Riding With Ghosts

 KANDAHAR, AFGHANISTAN We are motoring down a bare-dirt back road in Kandahar Province, a road where NATO patrols never go.
 This way is better, explains the ghost behind the wheel, because roads without soldiers tend not to explode.

 The car is soft-skinned no armour.
 There are no body vests.
 No helmets.
 No blast goggles.
 No convoy.
 There is a gun on board, but it is concealed to avoid undue attention.
 Just plain vanilla wheels with two men from Canada dressed as Afghans one, the driver, surveying the way ahead with purposeful, probing eyes, the other, a reporter, wondering what fresh hell awaits on this sweltering Friday afternoon.

 Don’t worry.
 I know these roads better than most Afghans, says the ghost, as we cross the Tarnac River Afghan-style by driving right through it.